-- 2.13.3.2 Specification of the person(s) or entity responsible for making the final determinations regarding quality problems; - 2.13.3.3.3 Specific actions to be taken; - 2.13.3.3.4 A provision for feedback to appropriate health professionals, providers and staff; - 2.13.3.3.5 The schedule and accountability for implementing corrective actions; - 2.13.3.3.6 The approach to modifying the corrective action if improvements do not occur; and - 2.13.3.3.7 Procedures for notifying a PCP group that a particular Physician is no longer eligible to provide services to Enrollees. - 2.13.4 Assessment of Effectiveness of Corrective Actions The Contractor shall monitor and evaluate corrective actions taken to assure that appropriate changes have been made.
-The Contractor shall assure follow-up on identified issues to ensure that actions for improvement have been effective and provide documentation of the same. - 2.13.5 Evaluation of Continuity and Effectiveness of the QAP: - 2.13.5.1.1 At least annually, the Contractor shall conduct a regular examination of the scope and content of the QAP (42 C.F.R. § 438.240 (c)(i), (ii), and (iii)) to ensure that it covers all types of services, including behavioral health services, in all settings, through an Executive Summary and Overview of the Quality Improvement Program, including QA, Utilization Review (UR) and Peer Review (PR). - 2.13.5.1.2 At the end of each year, a written report on the QAP shall be prepared by the Contractor and submitted to CMS and the Department as a component part of the QA/UR/PR Annual Report.
+- 2.13.3.3.7 Procedures for notifying a PCP group that a particular Physician is no longer eligible to provide services to Enrollees. - 2.13.4 Assessment of Effectiveness of Corrective Actions The Contractor shall monitor and evaluate corrective actions taken to assure that appropriate changes have been made.
+The Contractor shall assure follow-up on identified issues to ensure that actions for improvement have been effective and provide documentation of the same. - 2.13.5 Evaluation of Continuity and Effectiveness of the QAP: - 2.13.5.1.1 At least annually, the Contractor shall conduct a regular examination of the scope and content of the QAP (42 C.F.R. § 438.330 (c)(i), (ii), and (iii)) to ensure that it covers all types of services, including behavioral health services, in all settings, through an Executive Summary and Overview of the Quality Improvement Program, including QA, Utilization Review (UR) and Peer Review (PR). - 2.13.5.1.2 At the end of each year, a written report on the QAP shall be prepared by the Contractor and submitted to CMS and the Department as a component part of the QA/UR/PR Annual Report.
 The report shall include an Executive Summary that provides a high-level discussion/analysis of each area of the Annual Report of findings, accomplishments, barriers and continued need for quality improvement.
 The report shall, at a minimum, provide detailed analysis of each of the following: